Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/09/mysterious-github-actions-resolution-failure.md

 The answer was really simple.
 I found a file named `language.astro` where all my other files were capitalised.
 This irritated me, to I changed it to `Language.astro`.
 I also updated all the imports to refer to the correct casing.

 Locally, everything was named `Language.astro` and it all built fine.
-However, on committing the code, GitHub still listed the file as `language.astro` as renaming it from language-&gt;**Language** doesn’t update the casing.
+However, on committing the code, GitHub still listed the file as `language.astro` as renaming it from language->**Language** doesn’t update the casing.

 :img{src="/img/2022/09/suspect-file.png" alt="Suspect File is still shown with a lower case file name" loading="lazy"}
 *Hey, why is this still lower-case?!!*

-To make it rename, you have to significantly change the file name, for example language-&gt;Language**s** (and update all the references again).
+To make it rename, you have to significantly change the file name, for example language->Language**s** (and update all the references again).
 When you do this, it updates in GitHub and everything works.